Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island: Reception

-The Mystery Dungeon of Serpentcoil Island received generally favorable reviews by critics according to review aggregator Metacritic.
+The Mystery Dungeon of Serpentcoil Island received generally favorable reviews by critics according to review aggregator website Metacritic.
 83% of critics recommended the game, according to OpenCritic.
 Early reception for the game were positive, with Famitsu giving a score of 38 out of 40.
 Reviewers praised for the revival of the series along with its new content; from updated gameplay like the Adventure Log and the return of online content to the balanced difficulty that new players would not give up early on, as it was known to be harder in the past.
 They have also criticized the game for feeling clunky and repetitive sometimes, as there are not much action happening on screen compared to more modern roguelike games such as Hades, The Binding of Isaac, and Crypt of the NecroDancer, the latter which did crossover with the Shiren the Wanderer series previously.
 It won an award for the "Nintendo Game of the Year" category in 2024 EDGE Awards and the "Famitsu/Dengeki Special Award" category in Famitsu Game Awards 2024.

 The Mystery Dungeon of Serpentcoil Island set records in the Shiren the Wanderer series upon its release.
 The game has sold over 300,000 copies in total as of 2025.
 It has sold over 200,000 copies in Japan in its first month, making it the fastest record sales in the series history.
-85,424 copies were sold during its first week of release in Japan, making it the third highest retail launch of the Shiren the Wanderer series, behind the Super Famicom release of Mystery Dungeon: Shiren the Wanderer and Shiren's Castle and the Oni Invasion, and the second most amount of copies sold during that week, below the PlayStation 5 release of Like a Dragon: Infinite Wealth.
+85,424 copies were sold during its first week of release in Japan, making it the third highest retail launch of the Shiren the Wanderer series, behind the Super Famicom release of Mystery Dungeon: Shiren the Wanderer and Shiren's Castle and the Oni Invasion, and the second most copies sold during that week, below the PlayStation 5 release of Like a Dragon: Infinite Wealth.
 Soon after, the game reached first place in the Japanese Nintendo eShop, above Suika Game.

 With its success in Japan, throughout the next month, numerous fans of the Mystery Dungeon series have asked Spike Chunsoft to work on a new Pokémon Mystery Dungeon or Torneko's Great Adventure game, to which the company replied by asking the concerned companies in order to green lit the projects.
+In 2026, Square Enix released a remake of the first Mystery Dungeon game, Dragon Quest Heroes: Torneko's Mystery Dungeon -Classic HD-, which is not a new game, but can be traced to the demands from the fans as mentioned earlier.
 By March, the game had higher than expected results, akin to how The Tower of Fortune and the Dice of Fate for Nintendo Switch was before, of which later that month, they confirmed working on additional content for it.
 The team also thought on working on a seventh numbered game after finishing development, although they will find it hard to change the game's aspect while not repeating the same type of content as the previous ones.